rust-random/book/src/guide-rngs.md

 -   ★☆☆☆☆ = suitable for simple applications but with significant flaws
 -   ★★☆☆☆ = good performance in most tests, some issues
 -   ★★★☆☆ = good performance and theory, no major issues
--   ★★★★☆ = no observable issues and not trivial to predict (but not recommended for security)
 -   ★★★★★ = cryptographic quality

 ## Cryptographically secure pseudo-random number generators (CSPRNGs)